Holly Hunter

-Holly Patricia Hunter (born March 20, 1958) is an American actress.
-Hunter won the Academy Award for Best Actress for her performance as Ada McGrath in the 1993 drama film The Piano.
-She earned three additional Academy Award nominations for Broadcast News (1987), The Firm (1993), and Thirteen (2003).
-She won two Primetime Emmy Awards for Outstanding Lead Actress in a Limited Series or Movie for the television films Roe vs. Wade (1989) and The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom (1993).
-She also starred in the TNT drama series Saving Grace (2007–2010).
+Holly Hunter (born March 20, 1958) is an American actress.
+For her performance as a mute Scottish woman in The Piano (1993), she won the Academy Award for Best Actress.
+She earned three more Academy Award nominations for Broadcast News (1987), The Firm (1993), and Thirteen (2003).
+She also won two Primetime Emmy Awards for her performances in the television films Roe vs. Wade (1989) and The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom (1993).